eleanor-m/n_epma_analysis/README.md

 4. Run `15_APF_relative_to_BN.ipynb` to calculate APF values relative to BN.
 This also produces an alternative version of figure 8, and additional numbers added to table 2.

 APF values from table 2 are used in `data/_dictionaries/apf_values.csv` and `data/_dictionaries/apf_values_relative_to_BN.csv` for quantitative analysis.

+## Peak positions:

+- Run `16_peak_positions.ipynb` to process data from spots collected at different spectrometer positions - including fitting wavelength scans and correcting for the curved background.
+We don't create calczaf files for these spots because all we care about is the corrected k-ratio.
+- Run `17_peak_positions_figure.ipynb` to summarise results from different spectrometer positions and produce a figure.

 ## Uncertainties and detection limits: